 Teacher Education Program: Students pursuing academic programs that lead to teacher licensure must seek admission to the teacher education program by the end of their sophomore year.

-Student Teaching Program: In the spring of the junior year, all pre-service teachers must seek admission to the student teaching program.
+Student Teaching: In the spring of the junior year, all pre-service teachers must seek admission to student teaching.